 Attorney Ackmann joined Hawks Quindel as an associate after having clerked for the firm during law school.
 As a law clerk, he gained valuable knowledge about family law practice from the experienced shareholders in the Milwaukee office.

 Attorney Ackmann is a member of various professional groups, including the Milwaukee Bar Association, the Waukesha County Bar Association, the Society of Family Lawyers, the Collaborative Family Law Council of Wisconsin, and the Leander J. Foley Jr. Matrimonial American Inns of Court.

-During law school, Matt also worked in the Milwaukee Justice Center, where he provided legal assistance to underserved members of the Milwaukee community on a variety of family law matters.
-Attorney Ackmann also interned with the Milwaukee County Circuit Court with Judge Richard J. Sankovitz and with the Wisconsin Department of Natural Resources.
+Attorney Ackmann regularly volunteers with the Milwaukee Justice Center, where he provides brief legal advice to the underserved members of the Milwaukee community on a variety of family law matters.

-Attorney Ackmann graduated from law school as a member of the Pro Bono Honors Society, where he was recognized for his work as a student with underserved families.
+He graduated from law school as a member of the Pro Bono Society, where he was recognized for his work as a student with underserved families.
 He also received several honors throughout law school, including the Thomas More Law Scholarship, the Hirshboeck Law Scholarship, the King Law Scholarship, the Kane County Bar Association Scholarship, and a Public Interest Law Society summer fellowship.